Skip to main content

 Why the Creation Date Matters

-Arizona's rule against perpetuities sets a maximum time period for a property interest to vest.
-But measuring that period requires a starting point.
-This statute establishes when the clock begins to run, and the answer is not always obvious.
+Arizona's rule against perpetuities sets a maximum time period for a property interest subject to the rule to vest.
+Measuring that period requires a starting point.
+This statute establishes when the clock begins to run.
+The answer is not always obvious.

 Except as provided in subsections B and C of this section and section 14-2905, subsection C, the time of creation of a nonvested property interest or a power of appointment is determined under general principles of property law.